Doesn't Want to Hear It

 "There are fewer abortions in America than at any point in the last three decades."

-s, "Whoever wrote that line was a master.
+And continues, "Whoever wrote that line was a master.
 It's masterful spin."
 Pointing out that without "context" that doesn't mean a whole lot.
 At first I would agree, in fact I think I did.
 But her initial meaningfulness was... err... halted.
 It seemed she never bothered to really think about it.
 How do I know?
 Well...

 I think at this point it would be easier to just quote the paragraph in question.